Cyclical vomiting syndrome

 It is very important to try to recognise any triggers and then to avoid them, if possible.

-For example, ensure you eat food at regular intervals and also drink fluids regularly to prevent becoming lacking in fluid in the body (dehydrated).
 If you are under any stress or have any anxiety then it is often worthwhile exploring treatments for these.
-See separate leaflets called Anxiety and Stress and Tips on How to Avoid It for more details.
+See separate leaflets called Anxiety and Stress management for more details.

 Further reading and references